 Best Graphics Cards for Gaming in India 2026

-GPU prices in India don’t match what Western tech sites quote.
-The RTX 5090 that costs $1,999 in the US lands at Rs.
-3,15,000+ here after import duties.
-AMD cards go in and out of stock without warning.
-And every forum thread gives different advice based on specs that don’t account for Indian summers, budget PSUs, or the 40% markup on mid-range cards during festive season.
+GPU prices in India don’t track what Western tech sites quote.
+The RTX 5090 that sits at $1,999 in the US lands at Rs.
+3,15,000 and up here once import duties and GST stack on top.
+AMD and Intel cards drift in and out of stock without warning.
+And most forum advice ignores Indian summers, budget PSUs, and the markup that hits mid-range cards during festive season.

 Top Picks at a Glance